-Can you think of a Christian couple who are a role model to you and your marriage?
+Can you think of a Christian couple who are a role model for you and your marriage?

 This Christian couple model how a marriage should look the way God intended it to be.
 The couple stands out to you because they are polar-opposite of what society says marriage should look like.